Utulei, American Samoa: Geography

 Surface runoff - from Utulei Ridge, the Togotogo Ridge, and Matai Mountain - flows through Utulei, carried by the Vailoa Stream.
 The stream discharges into the sea at a point on the north side of the Pago Pago Yacht Club in Utulei.

+Historical records reveal that, prior to 1900, extensive areas along the Pago Pago Harbor coastline, including the present-day locations of Aua and Utulei villages, were covered by mangrove vegetation.

 Utulei Beach Park

 Utulei Beach Park is one of only a few public parks in Pago Pago — and on Tutuila Island as a whole.
 It was built by the U.S. Navy in the 1940s by filling in a marshy area near the Pago Pago Harbor.
 Next to the park are two historic naval buildings erected in the 1940s — two of four remaining original structures built here by the Navy during World War II - as well as the Pago Pago Yacht Club and the ASG Tourism Office.
 The park includes a grassy area with scattered trees and picnic sites.
 It is used for recreational activities, such as volleyball and picnicking, and is a common gathering place for social activities and events.
 The adjoining beach is used for canoe racing, kayaking, and windsurfing.

 In 2006, the governor proposed approving the addition of a McDonald's restaurant to Utulei Beach.
 He said he hoped the restaurant would boost activity during the evenings, a time when the area was usually almost deserted.
 This was a controversial proposal, because Utulei Beach is a designated park area that has received substantial funding from the National Park Service.
 The proposal was defeated.

-In 2009,then-Governor Togiola Tulafono designated Su’igaula o le Atuvasa as one of the venues for the 10th Festival of Pacific Arts, slated to be hosted by American Samoa in the summer of 2010.
-Su’igaula o le Atuvasa is the portion of the beach closest to the former site of the Pago Pago Yacht Club (now occupied by the DDW Beach Cafe).
+In 2009, then-Governor Togiola Tulafono designated Su’igaula o le Atuvasa as one of the venues for the 10th Festival of Pacific Arts, slated to be hosted by American Samoa in the summer of 2010.
+Su’igaula o le Atuvasa is the portion of the beach closest to the former site of the Pago Pago Yacht Club.

 Another public park in Utulei is Su’igaulaoleatuvasa, which is managed by the American Samoa Parks and Recreation department.